nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/address/ui/Ui.java)

-**JavaFX** is used for the UI. `MainWindow` which holds all the views that make up the different parts of the UI.
+**JavaFX** is used for the UI. `MainWindow` holds all the views that make up the different parts of the UI.
 These views inherit from the abstract `UiView` class, while `MainWindow` itself inherits from the abstract `UiPart` class.

 #### 2.1.1.
 UiView

 **API** : [`UiView.java`](../src/main/java/seedu/address/ui/view/UiView.java)

 `UiView` is the building block for the UI.
 Each `UiView` should preferably be responsible for only one UI functionality.

 Some of the key properties of a `UiView` are described below